Herzberg Building 5302

 - Object-Oriented Software Development

-object-oriented languages, models and methodologies, CASE tools, design
+models and methodologies, CASE tools, design patterns, real-time performance,

 - Prerequisite: COMP 2004 or equivalent.